xpavlic4/book-extracts/sports/golf/no laying up podcast.md

 # NLU Podcast, Episode 373: Masters Preview

 # NLU Podcast, Episode 372: Wright Thompson on The Masters
-* there is only Masters and the British Open, the 3rd is US Open and PGA doesn't even exist
+* there is only the Masters tournament and the British Open, the 3rd is US Open and PGA doesn't even exist
 * pros have every club built specifically for them

 # NLU Podcast, Episode 371: Every hole at Augusta National with Matty Kelly (Marc Leishman's caddie)
 * 6500 dollars/week paying for a house at Augusta
 * caddies discuss among themselves how greens at Augusta National changed, because the club doesn't say anything official
-* you can get away in Augusta when your short game is sharp and you missed it in right places
+* you can get away in Augusta when your short game is sharp, and you missed it in right places
 * caddie of Mark Leischman watches early coverage in TV to get some tips how to play
-* nr10 the more you hook it from the tee box the better
+* hole nr10 the more you hook it from the tee box the better
-* nr11 miss the green always, avoid the water at all cost
+* hole nr11 always miss the green, avoid the water at all cost
-* nr18, Bryson is going to hit over bunkers on the left
+* hole nr18, Bryson is going to hit over bunkers on the left

 # NLU Podcast, Episode 369: Jim Urbina
 * you are not a golf course architect, you are landscape planner